F1 2020 driver transfer market Q&A: What's the latest?

 What's happening at Red Bull?

 Before his first brilliant win of the season in Austria in June, Max Verstappen's future had been the subject of speculation with attention centred on an apparent 'performance clause' in a contract which ostensibly runs to the end of 2020.

 But it seems that what has happened since, with Verstappen breaking for summer in third place in the Drivers' Championship, has shut off any such exit route, were it even being explored.
 Certainly, Helmut Marko and Christian Horner were sounding confident of retaining their star asset in Hungary, with the former telling Sky Sports that Verstappen "sees the progress what we are doing and, as it looks, he has to stay with us anyway".

 Horner added: "Max is very comfortable in the team, we love having him in the team, and the rest is fairly irrelevant."

-So what about the latest drivers at Toro Rosso?
-Asked by Sky F1 in Hungary if Daniil Kvyat, originally dropped by Red Bull in 2016 but back on the up and fresh from his brilliant podium in Germany, could one day go back to the senior team Marko replied: "Let's do it step by step.
+Asked by Sky F1 in Hungary if the Russian, originally dropped by Red Bull Racing in 2016 but back on the up and fresh from his brilliant podium in Germany, could one day return to the senior team Marko replied: "Let's do it step by step.
 First he did a very good job at Toro Rosso and at the end of the year we will see what's going on for next year."